-In addition, the Office has gathered information relevant to the determinations on admissibility.
-For example, the Office has collected and assessed open source information on any relevant national proceedings being conducted by Philippine authorities.
-The Office has also monitored proceedings that appear to remain ongoing and taken steps to obtain further information pertinent to the complementarity assessment.
+During the reporting period, the Office finalised its subject-matter analysis and collected and assessed open source information on any relevant national proceedings being conducted by Philippine authorities.
+The Office has also collected and analysed information relevant to gravity.
 Throughout the reporting period, the Office continued to engage and consult with relevant stakeholders in order to address a range of matters relevant to the preliminary examination and to seek further information to inform its assessment of the situation.
-For example, the Office held a number of meetings and was in contact with such stakeholders, including various civil society organisations.

-The Office has also been following with concern reports of threats and other measures apparently taken against human rights defenders, including those who have criticised the WoD campaign.
+The Office has also been following with concern reports of threats, killings and other measures apparently taken against human rights defenders, journalists and others, including those who have criticised the WoD campaign.
 The Office will continue to closely monitor such reports, as well as other relevant developments in the Philippines.